rmorse/wp-token-multiselect-control/README.md

 ![Demo](resources/token-multi-select-control.gif?raw=true)

-A multiselect control in the style of Gutenberg components.
+A multiselect control in the style of Gutenberg components - something for the interim - eagerly awaiting [G2 Components](https://github.com/ItsJonQ/g2)

-This is a slightly modified version of `FormTokenField` - behaving more like a multiselect (as seen in the Select2 JS library).
+This is a slightly modified version of `FormTokenField` - behaving more like a multiselect (as popularised by the Select2 JS library).

 The main differences:
 - Takes an array of value/label pairs for populating the options/suggestions